CityOfZion/neon-wallet-db/docs/Overview.md

 * Worker process: processes jobs on the request queue (processing income blockchain data)
 * Clock: manage blockchain sync (add jobs to process new blocks)

 The `Procfile` in the root of the application defines the commands to run each of these components.
-In general, the API needs a multiple web and worker processes, but only one clock process.
+In general, the API needs multiple web and worker processes, but only one clock process.
 One way of doing this is to launch a load balancer over a set of independent AWS servers running web processes.
 The worker processes connect to a shared redis store to read jobs from the queue -- these do not need to handle any incoming requests.
 Similarly, the clock process can execute independently to read data from the blockchain and write jobs to the redis queue.

 The application also requires a number of environment variables: